jwGitHub9860/Hotel_Reservation_Application/README.md

 Abba, Ihechikara.
 “Java Enum – Enumeration in Java Example.” _freeCodeCamp.Org_, freeCodeCamp.org, 25 Mar.
 2022, www.freecodecamp.org/news/java-enum-enumeration-in-java-example/.
 Accessed 22 May 2025.

+Armas, Jadiel de.
+“What Does It Mean for a Collection to Be Final in Java? - Stack Overflow.”
+Stack Overflow, 22 Oct.
+2014, stackoverflow.com/questions/26500423/what-does-it-mean-for-a-collection-to-be-final-in-java.
+Accessed 26 May 2025.

 “Arraylist vs LinkedList in Java.” _GeeksforGeeks_, GeeksforGeeks, 24 Aug.
 2023, www.geeksforgeeks.org/arraylist-vs-linkedlist-java/.
 Accessed 24 May 2025.

 Dong, Nick. “nextInt() Caused an Infinit Loop.” _Stack Overflow_, 29 Mar.
 2022, stackoverflow.com/questions/71665702/nextint-caused-an-infinit-loop.
 Accessed 24 May 2025.

+“Final Keyword in Java.” _GeeksforGeeks_, 5 May 2025, www.geeksforgeeks.org/final-keyword-in-java/.
+Accessed 26 May 2025.

 Ha, Truong.
 “What Is the Difference between Collection and List in Java?”
 Edited by Cs95, _Stack Overflow_, 23 July 2010, stackoverflow.com/questions/3317381/what-is-the-difference-between-collection-and-list-in-java.
 Accessed 24 May 2025.